-HUNDING'S SAGA - 16: THE BARGAIN Freedom Won, At A Price
+HUNDING'S SAGA - 16: THE BARGAIN Freedom Won - At A High Price

 Hunding will take on Lifing in a 'holmgang' to be fought with war axes

 'Lifing, anyone would think you had seen a ghost!' the prince towered over the shaken Lifing.
 'Win this fight with Hunding and you can name your own reward'.

 'My Lord Valdemar, you are too open-handed.
 I shall take him on -' Lifing faltered.
 Did he believe he could win against his fellow Dane?
 They were about the same height and build, after all, although Hunding was that much taller and had the greater reach.
 From what he knew of Hunding, he should make a good fight of it.
 There was fear in his heart.

 Hunding paid no heed to the prince, staring long and hard at Lifing.
 He would make a good show of humbling this lying coward in front of those he thought as his friends.

 'Will you be ready, Hunding?'
 Tofig stood close, almost whispering.
 Aesc and the others stood in a ring around Hunding, worried.
 All but Sverri, that is.
 He still smarted at being slapped down in front of the crew days ago.
 He half-hoped it was Hunding who would be humbled, but he would bide his time.
 There was still the way back by way of Gotland, or Jylland perhaps.
 Who knew, even a few brief days on Sjaelland might bring an answer to his desire to get his own back?